 I’m also a big fan of being outside in nature as often as possible, so that’s usually a recommendation - along with sun protection advice, of course.

 I’m glad to see rigorous scientific study supporting stress reduction as an important therapeutic aspect of medical care in dermatology.

 Good self-care, including mindfulness, is now mainstream treatment for skin problems and that’s a real step forward!

 Stress and Skin Connection Bottom Line

 Even though we covered the 5 main effects of stress on the skin, there are countless others or variations on the effects discussed.
 Reducing stress in your life is the best method to decrease resulting skin symptoms.
-However, we understand often our skin's appearance further adds to our stress.
+However, we understand often our skin's feel and appearance further adds to our stress.
 Armed with methods to treat stress-induced skin conditions will at least knock off one stressor on your list!
-If you have a skin issue caused by stress that we haven't addressed, let us know in the comments below.
-Dr. Bailey will try her best to guide you to the best resources for your questions!

 - Peters Eva M.J., Stressed skin?
 A molecular psychosomatic update on stress-causes and effects in dermatologic diseases, Journal of German Dermatologic Society, Volume 14, Issue 3, March 2016 https://doi.org/10.1111/ddg.12957

 - Fordham B, Griffiths CE, Bundy C. A pilot study examining mindfulness-based cognitive therapy in psoriasis.
 Psychol Health Med.
 2015;20(1):121-7.

 - Montgomery K, Norman P, Messenger AG, Thompson AR.
 The importance of mindfulness in psychosocial distress and quality of life in dermatology patients.
 Br J Dermatol.
 2016 May 12.